littlebizzy/slickstack/docs/adminer.md

 4. installs `/var/www/sites/includes/adminer.conf`
 5. forcefully restarts Nginx

-When `ADMINER_PUBLIC="false"`, it removes the production include instead.
+When `ADMINER_PUBLIC="false"`, it removes the shared include instead.

 Run it directly with: